AndresRicoM/axol/README.md

 All sensors send their information to the HomeHub, the HomeHub then sends it into a database for storage, calculation of water volumes and consumption and visualization.

-You can check your systems data at <http://blindspot.media.mit.edu/homehubweb/status_check.html>
-By just typing in your homehubs registered MAC address.
+You can check your systems data [here](http://blindspot.media.mit.edu/homehubweb/status_check.html) By just typing in your homehubs registered MAC address.

 <img src="images/dashupdate.gif">